-David grew up near a small agricultural community in eastern Washington.
-An early exposure to archaeology and his familiarity with land use issues instilled in him a curiosity regarding prehistoric peoples and their subsistence.
+David grew in eastern Washington with an early exposure to archaeology and agriculture.
+His familiarity with land use issues instilled in him a curiosity regarding indigenous subsistence and early historic settlement.
 This interest led to his undergraduate studies of archaeology and the pursuit and completion of a Master of Arts degree in Anthropology; specializing in archaeology.
-His studies included an emphasis in Columbia Plateau archaeology and prehistory with a focus on the Lower Snake River.
+His studies emphasized Columbia Plateau archaeology and prehistory with a focus on the Lower Snake River.
 He has received formal classroom and field training in many aspects of archaeological method, theory, and research including the Section 106 process, NEPA and historic properties, lithic analysis, faunal identification, and geo-archaeological method and theory.